By Kristyn Jones, Account Executive

 If something is biodegradable, it means that the item can break down naturally into organic material quicker than non-biodegradable materials, but in an undefined time window.

-All of these options are better than nothing, but you might be wondering which of these options is the best.
+All of these end-of-life options are more earth friendly, but you might be wondering which of these options is the best for you.
 Let’s take a look at some of the pros and cons:

 - Reduces the amount of waste sent to landfills and incinerators